celestiaorg/op-plasma-celestia/README.md

 network, but for ease of testing, we will modify the devnet docker-compose file to submit to celestia testnet instead.

-For running plasma in celestia testnet mode, we'll use the celestia-node docker image which requires a [celestia testnet network like mocha or arabica](https://docs.celestia.org/nodes/participate).
+For running Alt-DA in celestia testnet mode, we'll use the celestia-node docker image which requires a [celestia testnet network like mocha or arabica](https://docs.celestia.org/nodes/participate).